Utilizing Horseshoe Crabs as a Food Source

 Poisonous Mangrove horseshoe crab (Carcinoscorpius rotundicauda).
 Picture from this source.

-Indo-Pacific horseshoe crab (Tachypleus gigas), which contains edible roe in females.
-Picture from the same source as before.
+Indo-Pacific horseshoe crab (Tachypleus gigas) contains edible roe in females—picture from the same source as before.

-In Thailand, various health services have developed posters and brochures that compare the poisonous Mangrove horseshoe crabs (indicated by red color) to the edible Indo-Pacific horseshoe crabs (indicated by green color).
+In Thailand, various health services have developed posters and brochures that compare the poisonous Mangrove horseshoe crabs (red color) to the edible Indo-Pacific horseshoe crabs (green color).
 These informational materials aim to raise awareness and educate the public about the distinct characteristics of these two species.
 An example can be found at this link.

 Head

 The head of a horseshoe crab is characterized by a round chitinous structure located at the front of the animal.
-On the top surface of the head, there are multiple eyes situated on the carapace, which is the hard upper shell.
+Multiple eyes are situated on the carapace, the hard upper shell, on the head’s top surface.
 The underside of the head contains pedipalps, which are used for feeding and movement.

 When comparing the two species, the edible Indo-Pacific horseshoe crab typically has a greenish-brown coloration.
 Its head shape is dish-like and flat, with fewer curvatures on the upper surface.
 In contrast, the poisonous Mangrove horseshoe crab displays a reddish-brown coloration.
 Its head appears to be more elevated, resembling an ornamental pot.